topkecleon/telegram-bot-bash/README.md

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in ```token``` must be protected against other users.
 No one exept you must have write access to the Bot files.
 The Bot must be restricted to have write access to ```count``` and  ```tmp-bot-bash``` only, all other files must be write protected.

-To set access rights for your bashbot directory to a reasonable default you must run ```sudo ./bashbot.sh init``` after every update or change to your installation directory.
+To set access rights for your bashbot installation to a reasonable default run ```sudo ./bashbot.sh init``` after every update or change to your installation directory.

 ### Is this Bot insecure?
 Bashbot is not more (in)secure as any other Bot written in any other language, we have done our best to make it as secure as possible.
 But YOU are responsible for the bot commands you wrote and you should know about the risks ...